timmayg/openssl/README.md

-# openssl - the Cryptography and TLS Toolkit
+# OpenSSL - the Cryptography and TLS Toolkit

 Cool Ways to Use OpenSSL

 [Using OpenSSL to generate random numbers](/01-generate_random_numbers.md)